na-na-hi/renget/archive/CharacterProvider-GuideToBotmaking.md

 ##### Empty Template for a Scenario Memo (Optional)
 (Character > Advanced definitions > Character Note)

-Use this ONLY to remind AI the things that will not change throughout the scenario, establish how the character should react to certain things, or to remind the AI the key principles of the scenario.
-Sometimes the AI tends to forget that a character, for example, shouldn't be affectionate with {{user}}.
-In other words put here the stuff the AI keeps forgetting.
+Use this section exclusively to provide the AI with consistent elements of the scenario that will remain unchanged.
+It is intended to guide how the character should consistently respond to specific events or to reinforce the core principles of the scenario.
+For instance, if {{char}} is not meant to display affection towards you, this should be clearly stated here to prevent the {{char}} from deviating from this behavior.
+In essence, detail any elements that the AI tends to overlook or forget.

 ```Markdown
 <scenario memo> (Optional.
 Put this into 'Advanced Definitions' > 'Character's Note' depth@4)